 An electronic invoice is NOT a scanned paper invoice.
 An e-invoice is always a digital file—just like a PDF file.

-Still, mind the difference—a digital invoice is not necessarily an electronic invoice.
+Still, mind the difference—a digital invoice is not necessarily electronic.
 An electronic invoice is fully digital, while a digital invoice lacks the structured format of the e-invoice.

 Still, there’s hope for digital invoices.
-Using optical recognition (OCR), digital invoices can be processed by a computer using some manual work from an administrator or bookkeeper.
+Using optical recognition (OCR), a computer can process digital invoices using minimal manual work from an administrator or bookkeeper.